 - -Automated bidding.
 Since the continuous double auction (CDA) is the dominant market institution for real-world trading of equities, commodities, derivaties, etc., the design of bidding algorithms for CDA has been an active focus of research (e.g. [Cliff 1997; Gjerstad and Dickhaut 1998; Das et al. 2001]).
 Moreover, there has been also interest in evaluating whether automated bidders can indeed outperform humans [Tesauro and Das 2001].
 The interest in the design of algorithms for automated bidding led to the Trading Agent Competition, where bidding agents are pitched against one another either in a travel agents' market or in a supply chain scenario.
-As to combinatorial auctions, we distinguish between contributions on the bid generation problem (namely, how to bid in a combinatorial auction given that evaluating and submitting all possible bundles is not practical for the bidders and the auctioneer) [An et al. 2005; Wang and Xia 2005; Song and Regan 2002a], and on decision support for bidders to help them enter the winning set of bidders during iterative combinatorial auctions [Leskelä et al. 2007] (by generating recomendations for bids that would be among the current winners of the auction).
+As to combinatorial auctions, we distinguish between contributions on the bid generation problem (namely, how to bid in a combinatorial auction given that evaluating and submitting all possible bundles is not practical for the bidders and the auctioneer) [An et al. 2005; Wang and Xia 2005; Song and Regan 2002a, and on decision support for bidders to help them enter the winning set of bidders during iterative combinatorial auctions [Leskelä et al. 2007] (by generating recomendations for bids that would be among the current winners of the auction).
 Finally, the automated generation of multi-attribute bids in procurement auctions [Cerquides et al. 2007] has been given little attention. - -Complexity.
 The hardness of the winner determination problem has been also an intense matter of research, particularly in the realm of combinatorial auctions [Lehmann et al. 2006].
-An additional piece of significant work is offered in [Müller 2006], where Muller studies theoretically tractable cases of the winner
+An additional piece of significant work is offered in [Müller 2006], where Muller studies theoretically tractable cases of the winner determination problem.
+His main result is the establishment of patterns of the winner determination problem that allow to draw an equivalence between the winner determination problem and combinatorial optimisation problems.

-Now it is time to consider how auctions have contributed and are contributing to solve computation problems.
+Now it is time to consider how auctions have contribued and are contributing to solve computation problems.
 Computer science, and in particular artificial intelligence, has paid attention to the notion of markets-as-computation, namely the use of a market-based method, such as an auction, to compute the outcome to a distributed problem.
 Along this line the work on the market-oriented programming (MOP) [Wellman 1993] paradigm is based on the adoption of economic equilibrium principles as a technique to solve particular problems of distributed resource allocation.
 In MOP, distributed computation is implemented as a market price system wherein agents offer to buy or sell quantities of commodities.
 When the system reaches equilibrium, the market has assessed the allocation of resources.
 Besides MOP, auctions have been largely, and successfully, employed to solve a wealth of distributed control (e.g. air-conditioning control [Huberman and Clearwater 1995], production control [Bussmann and Schild 2000]), distributed task allocation (e.g. collaborative planning [Hunsberger and Grosz 2000], formation of virtual organisations [Patel et al. 2005], coordination for robot navigation [Sierra et al. 2000], coordination for robot navigation for dination in disaster management [Ramchurn et al. 2008]), and distributed resource allocation (resource allocation in sensor networks [Ostwald et al. 2005]) problems.
 All these market-based distributed systems share the commonality of being flexible and robust to rapidly adapt to changes and respond to failures.
 From a designer's point of view, choosing (or defining) a market price system (e.g. an auction) and defining the bidding functions for the agents involved in the computational market become central issues.
 The methodology described in [Jennings and Bussmann 2003; Bussmann et al. 2004] provide valuable guidelines as to how to tackle this endeavour.